jcockbain/jamescockbain.com/content/blog/getting-most-common-letters-golang/index.md

 type letters []letter
 ```

-We can use `sort.Interface`, which dictates what can be passed into the package's generic sorting function
+We can use `sort.Interface`, which dictates what can be passed into the package's generic sorting function.
 Sort.Interface has 3 methods; Len, Swap and Less.
 For this simple example, Len and Swap are trivial.